Soli Deo Gloria

 Katy Shonka

-Katy Shonka is the Regents school nurse.
+Katy Shonka is the school nurse at Regents.
 She earned her Bachelor of Science in Nursing from the University of Virginia and has worked in post-surgical and pediatric oncology units of the hospital as well as a volunteer nurse at Thrive Pregnancy Center in Charlottesville.
-Mrs. Shonka has been a part of the Regents community for 11 years now and all four of her children-- Ainsley, David, Luke, and Jack-- attend Regents.
-She loves spending time outdoors with family and friends, particularly hiking, boating, and traveling.
+Mrs. Shonka has been a part of the Regents community since 2011 and all four of her children -- Ainsley, David, Luke, and Jack -- attend or have attended Regents.
+In fact, her daughter was the first graduate of the school who attended from kindergarten through twelfth grades!
+Mrs. Shonka loves spending time outdoors with family and friends, particularly hiking, boating, and traveling.

 Jessica Trivette